HugoBlox/theme-academic-cv/content/home/about.md

 +++

-Ian Eve Perry is a research and policy associate at the Labor Center.
+Ian Eve Perry is a research and policy associate at the UC Berkeley Labor Center.
 They focus on health care and low-wage policy research.